Fast Hyperspectral Neutron Tomography: Introduction

 Figure~\ref{fig:overview} illustrates the core components of the FHR and FMD algorithms.
 Both algorithms use a subspace decomposition procedure to represent the high-dimensional hyperspectral views in a low-dimensional intermediate subspace and then perform MBIR reconstruction of each subspace component.
 The FHR algorithm then directly computes the hyperspectral reconstructions.
 Alternatively, the FMD algorithm then volumetrically decomposes the object's materials, i.e., computes the 3D reconstructions of individual materials and their associated $\mu$-spectra.

-The use of subspace decomposition in our algorithms serves three purposes: \begin{itemize} \item Eliminates significant spectral noise from the data while fitting them into the low-dimensional subspace. \item Dramatically reduces computation time due to the reduced number of tomographic reconstructions. \item Allows for the use of MBIR reconstruction that produces better reconstruction quality from sparse view data. \end{itemize}
+The use of subspace decomposition in our algorithms serves three purposes: \begin{itemize} \item Eliminates significant spectral noise from the data while fitting them into the low-dimensional subspace. \item Reduces computation time more than 10x due to the reduced number of tomographic reconstructions. \item Allows for the use of MBIR reconstruction that produces better reconstruction quality from sparse view data. \end{itemize}

 We apply our algorithms to both simulated and measured neutron data and demonstrate that they are substantially faster and yield more accurate results compared to traditional HSnCT methods.